craftingcity/The-Known-World/README.md

 **Darkvision.** You can see in dim light within 45 feet of you as if it were bright light, **and** in darkness as if it were dim light.
 You can't discern color in darkness, only shades of gray.
 **Natural Claws.** You are proficient with a *Claw* attack, which is a melee weapon attack that deals 1d4 piercing damage plus your Dexterity modifier.
 This *Claw* attack can replace any number of your weapon attacks when performing a *Multiattack* action or an *Opportunity Attack* reaction.

+##### Kenku (s.)
+The Kenku have become on Alaturmen only recently, born to the [[Beasts Righteous]] of the [[Great Quillbuck Jungle]].

+**Age.** You are considered fully mature at twelve and you live until about sixty.
+**Size.** Mechanically, your size is Small.
+You stand at two and a half feet tall.
+You weigh about fifty pounds.
+**Speed.** Your speed is 30 feet per round.
+You gain a hovering speed of 5 feet per round.
+**Mimicry.** You can precisely mimic sounds, including voices, you have heard.
+A creature that hears the sounds you make can only tell they are imitations with a successful Wisdom (Insight) check opposed by your Charisma (Deception) check.

 ##### Goliath (s.)
 The origins of Goliath are shrouded in myth, with some saying that their ancestors were born of Ice Giants.